bormaxi8080/starred/README.md

 ## Python

+- [Cyber-Dioxide/IP_Rover](https://github.com/Cyber-Dioxide/IP_Rover) - An Excellent OSINT tool to get information of any ip address.
+All details are explained in below screenshot
+- [urldna/urldna](https://github.com/urldna/urldna) - The DNA test for websites
+- [flipperdevices/flipperzero-ufbt](https://github.com/flipperdevices/flipperzero-ufbt) - Compact tool for building and debugging applications for Flipper Zero.
 - [AccentuSoft/LinkScope_Client](https://github.com/AccentuSoft/LinkScope_Client) - Repository for the LinkScope Client software.
 - [lark-parser/lark](https://github.com/lark-parser/lark) - Lark is a parsing toolkit for Python, built with a focus on ergonomics, performance and modularity.
 - [itsOwen/CyberScraper-2077](https://github.com/itsOwen/CyberScraper-2077) - A Powerful web scraper powered by LLM | OpenAI, Gemini & Ollama